Who Is Seth Rogen?

 Retaining a busy schedule into 2019, Rogen surfaced on the big screen that year in the romantic comedy Long Shot, as a writer drawn into the orbit of a former babysitter and current presidential candidate, played by Charlize Theron.
-Later that year he was set to voice Pumbaa the warthog in a remake of The Lion King, while also bringing the superhero comedy series The Boys to Amazon.
+That summer he voiced Pumbaa the warthog in a highly anticipated remake of The Lion King, while also bringing the superhero comedy series The Boys to Amazon.

 Early Life and Work

 Seth Rogen was born on April 15, 1982, in the city of Vancouver in British Columbia, Canada.
 His parents, Sandy (Belogus) and Mark Rogen, worked for nonprofit organizations; he has one older sister, Dayna.
 Rogen began performing stand-up comedy as a teenager, crafting his routines at parties and clubs.
 He won the Vancouver Amateur Comedy Contest when he was 16 years old.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!